deep-tw/py-suit/docs/api_reference.md

 ---
 ### User Guide to Kick start a collection

-The dict sort function is used to sort the dictionary based on the keys and values
+The dict sort function is used to sort the dictionary based on the keys and values.

+The dict key searching function is used to return a tuple containing the values of the specified key.
 ### Usage
 Using the short forms or abbreviated forms of indices